RogerJFX/typernate/HOWTO.md

 1. index (mandatory): the index of member in the db type.
 2. quote (optional, default false): only for serialization.
 If true, the value will be wrapped in single quotes.
 If the field type is String.class, quote will automatically set to true.
+3. varrayType (optional, default ""): if you are on ORACLE, you should know, what this means.
+ORACLE needs a wrapper type for arrays of type varray.
+The name of this type should be supported here.
+Postgres serializer will ignore it.

 ## Entity annotating